mjordan/iipqa/README.md

 ```
 -m/--content_model <argument>
      Required.
 An aliases for groups of Islandora content models.
-Allowed values are single, newspapers, books, compound.
+Allowed values are single, single_rest_ingester, newspapers, books, compound.

 -l/--log <argument>
      Path to the log.
 Default is ./iipqa.log